Drizin/CodegenCS/README.md

 [CodegenTextWriter](https://github.com/CodegenCS/CodegenCS/blob/master/src/Core/CodegenCS/CodegenTextWriter.cs) is the **heart of the library** - some people would say that it's just a custom TextWriter, but we prefer to say it's a **Magic TextWriter** (or a **TextWriter on Steroids**) since it solves lots of code generation issues and provides a lot of helpers:
 - Like with any TextWriter, **you are in control** - you can manually write to it using `Write()`, `WriteLine()`, etc, and using any C# constructs (`foreach`, `if`, etc).
-- Like with any TextWriter, you can use interpolated strings (to mix variables within literals).
+- Like with any TextWriter, you can use interpolated strings (to mix variables within strings).
   But **CodegenTextWriter supports the interpolation of MANY other object types** other than strings: **you can interpolate `Action<>`, `Func<>`, `IEnumerable<>` (lists), other templates**, and any combination of those.
   By using those different object types it's easier to organize complex templates as **clean, concise, and reusable code**.
 - It has **implicit indent control**, meaning that **indentation is magically controlled and preserved**.